 ART 210 Women In Art

-Investigates the roles and status of women in art, with particular emphasis on the United States from 1930 to the present.
-Includes the representation of women in art; women's access to education, training, and exhibition opportunities; and public exposure as artists, collectors, organizers, and activists.
+This class examines works of art by women artists and representations of women in art and visual culture, with particular emphasis on the United States from 1930 to the present.
+Topics includes the roles and status of women in the arts; women's access to education, training, and professional opportunities; and their work as artists, collectors, organizers, and activists.
 While the focus will be on art and artists of the United States, these topics will be framed historically and examined within a global context.

 Notes